mxrfp/bio-simulation/README.markdown

 * **Spatial Conflict Resolution:** During the simultaneous movement execution phase, edge cases may arise where multiple entities attempt to transition into the identical final coordinate.
 Advanced collision handling is slated for a future update.
 * **Frame Rate Parameter Integration:** The user-defined `fr` (frame rate) parameter is successfully collected during initialization but must be explicitly integrated into the `time.sleep()` cycle to supersede the hardcoded 0.5-second delay.

-## 9. License
-This repository is provided as-is for educational purposes, demonstrating object-oriented programming, algorithmic pathfinding, and terminal rendering techniques in Python.